What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Employees Discussing Motivators

-Doesn't Allow Room For Leadership Development
+Doesn't Allow Room for Leadership Development

 Transactional Leader